 Regulatory and Legal Matters

-In absence of any regulatory and legal concerns, bitcoin is accessible and can be traded among those who know about it and those who can afford to purchase actual bitcoins.
+In the absence of any regulatory or legal concerns, bitcoin is accessible and can be traded among those who know about it and those who can afford to purchase actual bitcoins.
 In this light, online trading in bitcoin can be regarded as being a close-knit community of traders or a closed virtual economy.
 Regulatory and legal matters affect the price of bitcoin as it opens access to the wider public, leading to greater transparency and a reduction in price volatility.

 However, the price of bitcoin is very likely to move upwards to its high point in the coming years as it has numerous functions.
 The important ones that determine its price and utility are: